tytydraco/yessleep/out/They_said_they_came_in_peace_but_what_they_brought_was_a_nightmare.md

 “Dinner?”
 What a strange thing to ask.
 I’d cooked her dinner every night for the past two years, so it stood to reason that I’d be at dinner.
 “Of course I’ll be there, why wouldn’t I?”

-*“Well, dad was saying you’ve been busy at work and weren’t much for parties.”*
+*“Well, dad was saying you’ve been busy at work and weren't much for parties these days.”*

-“Party… dad… Eve hold on, what are you talking about?
+“Parties… dad… Eve hold on, what are you talking about?
 Are you feeling okay?”

-*“My Halloween party!
+*“My birthday party!
 Mom and dad let me throw one, don’t you remember?
 We talked about this last week.
+Halloween themed!
 Mom’s gonna cook intestine spaghetti and dad’s gonna make eyeballs outta eggs.
 You’re gonna be helping us carve pumpkins.
-I’m really good at it now though, so I don’t need much help.”*
+I’m really good at it now though, so I don’t think I'll need much help.”*

 “Mom… and dad?”
 I run a hand through my hair, suddenly feeling anxious all over again.
 It’d taken Eevee a long time to come to terms with her parents’ deaths, and now… Was she falling into another episode of denial?
 “Eevee, are you sure you’re feeling okay?”

-“Yes!” she laughs.
-“Why do you keep asking me that?
+*“Yes!”* she laughs. *“Why do you keep asking me that?
 Anyway, I gotta go.
 It’s almost recess and I told Raj I’d beat him in a race.
 He’s been telling everybody that he’s the fastest kid in second grade but I HIGHLY doubt that because I can run super fast.
-He’s just bragging.”
+He’s just bragging.”*

 “Yeah… sounds uh, sounds great, Eve.
 Run like the wind.”

-“Always do!
-See ya tonight Uncle Ethan!”
+*“Always do!
+See ya tonight Uncle Ethan!”*

 “See you.”

 The line goes dead.
-I look absently around the buzzing office.
-Everything is just as I remember it, each desk and each person just the way it was before… except Eevee is back to thinking her parents are still alive.
+I look absently around the buzzing office, and everything is just as I remember it, each desk and each person just the way it was before… Except Eevee is back to thinking her parents are still alive.

 Why?

-I pick up my phone and my finger hovers over the contact list.
+I pick up my phone and my finger hovers a number in my contact list.
 I’m nervous enough that I’m sweating, that I’m gnawing my lip but I tell myself that I need to do this.
-For closure.
-My fingers scroll through my contacts until they stop at a name: Tom Rayner.
+One last time.

 I hit dial.

 It rings once.
 Twice.
-Then, the machine answers, just like it did every time I called in the weeks following his death.
-“Hey, this is Tom.
-Leave your name and number and I’ll get back to ya.
-Ciao!”
+Then, the machine answers, just like it did every time I called in the weeks following his death. *“Hey, this is Tom.
+Leave your name and number and I’ll holler back to ya.
+Ciao!”*

 I sigh.
 My hands find my face and I run them over it, feeling exhausted and stressed and hollowed out.
 My brother was dead.
 I knew that.
 So why did I let myself believe anything else?
 Was I that desperate to be happy again?

-*BZZZ.
-BZZZ.*
+Maybe Eevee and I were both more broken than I cared to admit...

+***BZZZ.
+BZZZ.***

 My phone’s vibrating on my desk.
 The screen says a ghost is calling me, and I think that maybe I’m going insane, but I pick it up anyway.

 “...
 Tom?”

 *“Yeah, it’s me.
 You just called?
 Oh wait– don’t tell me you can’t make it to the party tonight!
-Eevee was so excited to see you, Ethan…”*
+Eevee was so excited to see you…”*

 There’s a voice in the background.
 A woman’s. *“Hey, Ethan!
 Hope you can make it tonight!
 I know I said I’d grab the pumpkin’s ahead of time, but things are hectic over here.
 Mind snagging them on the way over?”*

 I’m stunned.
-My voice is empty.
+My voice is gone, empty.

 *“Ethan?
-You there?”* Tom says on the other end.
+You there?”* Tom says.

-“Yeah…Hey.
+“Yeah… " I mumble.
+I take a deep breath, pulling myself back to reality.
+"Hey.
+Sorry.
 Uh, was that Jill?”

 Tom laughs. *“Yeah, she and I called in sick to work– but don’t tell anybody.
 She’s got party fever for Eevee and I uh, kinda just wanted to finish my season in NHL.
-You know, before the kids take over my Playstation tonight.”*
+You know, before the kids take over my Playstation tonight.
+Don't tell her that though.”*

+*"I can HEAR you THOMAS!"*

+*"Damn...
+Was hoping I got out of range."*

-I haven’t heard his voice in years.
-It’s like listening to a phantom, and yet somehow I know he’s anything but. *“That tracks,”* I say laughing. *“I’ll definitely be by tonight… and you um… You can tell Jill I won’t forget the pumpkins either.”*
+I haven’t heard either of their voices in years.
+It’s like listening to phantoms, and yet somehow I know they're anything but. *“I’ll definitely be by tonight…"* I say, *"and you can tell Jill I won’t forget the pumpkins either.”*

-*“Great!”* Tom says. *“Can’t wait to see you.
-Anyway, I’ve gotta go.
-Jill’s giving me the death glare so I’m pretty sure I’ve gotta scrap the games and start helping… She wants tonight to be perfect.
+*“Great!”* Tom says. *“Can’t wait to see you, but I’ve gotta go.
+Jill’s giving me the death glare from the kitchen... so I’m pretty sure I’ve gotta scrap the games and start helping.
+You know her... she wants tonight to be perfect."*

+*"Well, suppose you better get to it then."*

+*"Ha, yep.
+Duty calls.
 Oh, and Ethan?”*

 “Yeah?”